 ABOUT THE FILM

 What if the world told you that you do not exist?
-For many gender non-confirming individuals this is the current reality.
-The impact of this reality is both personal and global: a blatant denial of human existence, invisibility, silencing, systemic discrimination and exclusion, and the denial of the most fundamental human right–the legal right to exist.
-Remarkably, despite these extraordinarily rigid conditions personal determination and social agency prevail.
+For many gender non-confirming individuals this is the reality.
+The impact of that reality is both personal and global: invisibility, silencing, systemic discrimination and exclusion, and the denial of the most fundamental human right–the legal right to exist.
+Despite these extraordinarily rigid conditions, personal determination and social agency prevail.

-‘We Exist: Beyond the Binary’ is one of the first films to fully illuminate and exclusively document this ever-growing community living life “beyond the binary” construct of gender.
-‘We Exist’ offers a first-hand account of what it is like to exist other than male or female while living within the confines of a dichotomous world that is slow to catch up.
+‘We Exist: Beyond the Binary’ is one of the first films to document this growing community living life “beyond the binary” construct of gender.
+‘We Exist’ offers a first-hand account of what it is like to exist other than male or female while living within the confines of a world that is slow to catch up.

 The narrative intimately follows the life of Lauren: a person in their mid-twenties who identifies as gender neutral.
-Lauren’s story chronicles their entire life and across multiple continents capturing the emotional, physical, and mental changes and obstacles Lauren must face just to be.
-From a near-death experience to traveling to the depths of the rainforest, Lauren’s journey is transformative and unique yet parallels the tale of so many around the world.
+Lauren’s story chronicles their life across multiple continents capturing the emotional, physical, and mental changes and obstacles Lauren must face just to be.
+From leaving a promising basketball career to a near-death experience in the depths of the rainforest, Lauren’s journey is transformative and unique yet parallels the tale of so many around the world.

-‘We Exist: Beyond the Binary’ is not a film about oppression and obscurity but rather a film of progress and truth.
-Lauren’s story (along with others like Lauren) is not simply a story of finding and defining one’s gender identity; it is an assertion of being.
-‘We Exist’ chronicles the tale of so many around the world forced to overcome nearly impossible and often life-threatening odds just to get to say, “I exist.”
+‘We Exist: Beyond the Binary’ is not a film about oppression and obscurity but a film of progress and truth.
+Lauren’s story (along with others like Lauren) is not simply one of finding and defining one’s gender identity; it is an celebration of being.
+‘We Exist’ tells the tale of so many around the world forced to overcome nearly impossible and often life-threatening odds just to get to say, “I exist.”